nikoola/freshrocket/readme.md

 TODO:

-	maybe change aato to rolify. it supports proper callbacks,
+	maybe change aato to rolify. it supports proper callbacks.